STEP-BY-STEP GUIDE TO CHOOSING THE

 As mentioned, larger groups that are able supply their physicians with a support team such as medical scribes and medical records specialist see the greatest benefits; often demonstrated in 3 main areas: The facilitation of team/staff care and task assignment, improvement in group efficiency, and the facilitation of peer to peer multi-specialty coordination of care.
 In other words software significantly aids in group collaboration (which everyone already knew).

 The requirement of support teams to prove the EHR model, of course argues that the less a physician touches the software the greater the productivity gain.
 But I don’t know a doctor who wouldn’t say –“amen to that brother”.
 Still, a future with young more technically adroit doctors, and the emergence of new healthcare delivery methods: Telemedicine, home care, and Uber care––all rely on EHR to happen.
 So EHR’s are here to stay.

-In our 2017 EHR Buyer’s Guide, we’ve boiled it down to the top 12 systems suitable for small to medium size practices: From solo practitioners, up to a 50 doctor multi-specialty, multi-location group practice.
+In our complete 2018 Step-by-Step EHR Guide, we’ve boiled it down to the top 12 systems suitable for small to medium size practices: From solo practitioners, up to a 50 doctor multi-specialty, multi-location group practice.
 In the end it is usability that makes or breaks EHR adoption.
 If you cannot afford medical scribes to follow you around throughout your day, then your choice of clinical documentation system can ensure or imperil your implementation, your future productivity, your cash flow, and affect your quality of life.
 The right EHR can be heaven, and the wrong one can make you feel like your living in the other place.